Probers want to talk to the 8th person in the Trump-Russian meeting

 "He served no purpose," Balber said, adding, "He left scratching his head wondering why he was there."

-Sen. Mark Warner, vice-chair of the Senate Intelligence Committee, told NBC News he found it "very disturbing" that it took so long to unmask someone with Kaveladze's "colorful past" as a meeting attendee.
+Sen. Mark Warner, D-Va., vice-chairman of the Senate Intelligence Committee, told NBC News he found it "very disturbing" that it took so long to unmask someone with Kaveladze's "colorful past" as a meeting attendee.

-"What we see here is again senior levels of the Trump administration and now the Trump family not coming clean with information," the Virginia Democrat said.
+"What we see here is again senior levels of the Trump administration and now the Trump family not coming clean with information," Warner said.

 "I wonder how many more people are going to... show up in that room at one point or another?"